-So the probability of a random variable that is x being less than or equal to a specific value x is equal to the area under the normal pdf curve bounded by x equals to that specific value x and the probabilities also equal to the ordinate of the corresponding to the x equals to this x in the normal cdf curve.
-So what is mean is that so this is the total area that we are talking about from this integration.

-That what we are getting.
+So, the probability of a random variable, that is x being less than or equal to a specific value x is equal to the area under the normal p d f curve bounded by x equals to that specific value x and the probabilities also equal to the ordinate of the corresponding to the x equals to this x in the normal c d f curve.
+So, what is mean is that.
+So, this is the total area, that we are talking about from this integration, that what we are getting, if we just refer to the, those curves that is so, this is.

-If we just refer to the those curves that is so this is so up to any specific point whether it is from any specific value if we come so it is the total area up to that point below this curve and so and that for that specific point whatever the area is obtained that is the probability which is indicated here by its ordinate value.
-So what we are referring here is that is that this area.

-That is for say this is your pdf.
-So any specific value that we are talking about that x so up to this whatever the total area is covered here so this area for this value x will be reflected in the cdf so if this x corresponds to here this x now the cdf curve that we are that we have obtained is so this ordinates so this value this value here this height or this value is nothing but equal to this area.
-So this is what how you know that this pdf and cdf is related to.
+So, up to any specific point, whether it is from any specific value if we come, so, it is the total area up to that point below this curve and so, and that for that specific point, whatever the area is obtained, that is the probability, which is indicated here by its ordinate value.
+So, what we are referring here is that is that this area that is for say this is your p d f.
+So, any specific value that we are talking about that x, so, up to this, whatever the total area is covered here, so, this area for this value x, will be reflected in the c d f.
+So, if this x corresponds to here, this x, now the c d f curve, that we are, that we have obtained is so, this ordinates, so, this value, this value here, this height or this value is nothing, but equal to this area.